-Professor of Visual Communications
+Professor & Chair of Graphic Design & Visual Communications

-Affiliate Faculty in Communications (Digital Design)
+Affiliate Faculty in Graphic Design & Visual Communications

 Professor Brenchley’s impressive professional credentials include serving as Software Quality Engineering Manager with Adobe System’s InDesign/InCopy development team.
 A Trinity graduate himself, he later earned a B.A. in Education from Western Washington University and an M.B.A. and Graduate Certificate in E-Commerce from City University, Seattle.
 He continues a lifelong interest on the intersection between business, technology, education, and faith.
+Read full bio.

 Affiliate Faculty in Communications (2D and 3D)